-Without a doubt, the safety in this town is due at least in part to a community effort that includes heightened environmental awareness and plenty of active and engaging year-round recreational programs that promote teamwork and creativity among youth and adults alike.
+Without a doubt, the safety in Jefferson is due at least in part to a community effort that includes heightened environmental awareness and plenty of active and engaging year-round recreational programs that promote teamwork and creativity among youth and adults alike.

 Kennesaw has multiple schools that earn top rankings on school ratings sites, including all levels of schooling, so your children are sure to receive a top-notch education.
 The community also houses a vibrant parks and recreation department with a number of programs designed to promote the physical, social, and mental wellbeing of Kennesaw residents—it was even recognized as the Georgia Recreation and Park Association’s 2011 Agency of the Year.
 Get a dose of culture at the Southern Museum of Civil War and Locomotive History or a breath of fresh air at the 16 acres of the Smith-Gilbert Garden.